Valeri Sarychev: Club career

 Sarychev started his senior career in Pamir Dushanbe, the Soviet second division club.
 He spent his heyday in Torpedo Moscow and reached the Soviet Cup final five times with Torpedo.
-He was selected as the Lev Yashin Prize in 1991, but he left for South Korea the next year after the dissolution of the Soviet Union.
+He received the Lev Yashin Prize in 1991, but he left for South Korea the next year after the dissolution of the Soviet Union.
 He played for Seongnam Ilhwa Chunma and Anyang LG Cheetahs in South Korea's K League.
 Since 1999, the K League Federation made a new regulation which bans the use of foreign goalkeepers because the other clubs excessively employed foreign goalkeepers after watching his performances.
 He became a naturalized South Korean in 2000 and named his Korean name "Shin Eui-son" which is his nickname and means the "Hand of God".
 He had a retirement ceremony on 1 May 2005 and became a goalkeeper coach after retirement.
 He won one Asian Club Championship and four K Leagues in South Korea and was selected as the goalkeeper of the K League 30th Anniversary Best XI in 2013.